| Officer, Richard L. Purvis #4726Arizona DPS Highway Patrol

 by a manufacturer, distributor, dealer, or motor vehicle repair

+business.
 You also mention that sales of this replacement equipment may be a

 violation "of the business license to sell illegal and unsafe